Does Nitrogen Tire Inflation Improve Mileage & Save Money?

 Let the middle school science class nostalgia begin.
 Dry air (the stuff we breathe) actually consists of 78.09% nitrogen, and 20.95% oxygen.
 Therefore, ‘the free stuff’ that air compressors blow into your tires is already roughly 78% nitrogen.
 In other words, you’re already getting 78% of the total benefit being sold to you for free with regular air.
 Wow, I feel so lucky to ‘nitronize’ my lungs for free!

 According to Consumer Reports, the nitrogen consistency in the air produced by a nitrogen tank is about 95% nitrogen (and the recommended tire level is 93%).
-So, you’re really looking at only an 15% difference in added nitrogen.
+So, you’re really looking at only a 15% difference in added nitrogen over typical “air”, at 78% nitrogen.

 But wait, according to the same Consumer Reports article, the person filling the tires would actually need to completely purge and refill the tire 3 times to get a 95% nitrogen consistency.
 Do you trust that the guy in the back is really doing that and rigorously measuring your tire’s nitrogen consistency?
 My guess is that he’s filling the tire to the spec PSI and calling it a day.